CovenantSQL/docs/website/versioned_docs/version-0.5.0/quickstart.md

 | cql-minerd | CovenantSQL miner client, used to run the database to earn rewards, will open later |
 | cqld       | CovenantSQL main chain node, mainly run by CovenantLabs and partners in DPoS mode |

-> Windows platform we will release later, if there is a need please [Submit Issue](https://github.com/CovenantSQL/CovenantSQL/issues/new?assignees=&labels=&template=feature_request.md&title=) 讨论。
+> Windows platform we will release later, if there is a need please [submit issue](https://github.com/CovenantSQL/CovenantSQL/issues/new?assignees=&labels=&template=feature_request.md&title=)

 ### TestNet